HelgeCPH/db_course_nosql/README.md

   * Data import from CSV files, GraphML files, etc.
   * How to access Neo4J from Java?
-    * Maven dependency
+    * Maven dependencies
     * Glance at Java API
     * Intro to SDN
-  * Include own procedures to Cypher

   * Assignment 3 Hand-out

 ## Monday, 03 April, 2017 - Advanced Cypher Concepts

+  * Evaluation of Assignment 3
+  * Why do we need another paradigm?
   * Refactoring of graphs
-  * Recommendations with graphs
+  * Modeling guidelines
+  * Intro to course project
   * Assignment 3 Hand-in (Sunday, 02 April, 2017, 24:00)
     * Experience report

-  * Intro to course project

-## Tuesday, 18 April, 2017 - Guest Lecture & Tutorial with Craig from Neo4J
+## Tuesday, 18 April, 2017 - Guest Lecture & Tutorial with Craig from Neo4j